 Putting Minnesota in the balance does not change the essential elements of the situation.
 But it does contribute to the sporting aspects of the election battle.
 It keeps it from being as one-sided as the fight experts thought the Joe Louis-Schmeling battle was going to be.

-And the political experts have not been as wrong for 20 yearssince Wilson beat Hughes 'n 1916 the big fistic battle.
+And the political experts have not been as wrong for 20 yearssince Wilson beat Hughes 'n 1916 -as the sporting experts were on the big fistic battle.